The Best Wetsuits For Bigger Surfers

 It sure does!
 In fact, it's the most important measurement when sizing a wetsuit.
 Each wetsuit brand has a slightly different fit and size chart recommendation.
 We strongly urge you to call and speak with one of our sizing experts.
 When it comes to sizing a new suit, getting the correct size is extremely important, and a quick phone call will save you both time and money by avoiding a return.

-Is is better to size up or down in a wetsuit?
+Is it better to size up or down in a wetsuit?

 If you find yourself caught between sizes, try on both.
 As we mentioned above, weight is the most crucial measurement; nonetheless, having your waist and chest can help when you're stuck between sizes.
 Additionally, it's important to factor in potential weight fluctuations and your personal preference, whether you like a more snug fit or not.
 Remember that a tighter wetsuit may pose challenges when it comes to putting on and taking off, particularly if you lack flexibility in your upper body or have shoulder issues.